-Researchers can search and browse descriptive finding aids to the State Archives' government and manuscript collections through our online system.
-The amount of detail available depends on the level of processing completed for a collection.
+Search and browse descriptive finding aids to the State Archives' government and manuscript collections through our online system.
+The amount of detail provided depends on the level of processing completed for a collection.

-CTDA serves as the permanent repository for digitized and born digital state and local government records within the Connecticut State Archives, as well as personal and organizational records.
+Digitized and born digital state and local government records transferred to the Connecticut State Archives, as well as personal and organizational records, are accessible through the CTDA.

-Selected digitized archival records, photographs, and other materials including, but not limited to, the Founding Documents of Connecticut, Hurricane Diane, the state's response to 9/11, and various photograph collections.
+Select digitized documents, photographs, and other materials found in the State Archives including, but not limited to, the Founding Documents of Connecticut, Hurricane Diane, the state's response to 9/11, and various photograph collections.

-Originally created for infrastructure management and scientific research among other uses, aerial photography is one the most useful primary resources for understanding the evolution of Connecticut’s landscape.
-Individual and mosaic composites of individual images provide a factual record of how land use changed over time.
+One the most useful primary resources for understanding the evolution of Connecticut’s landscape.
+Originally created for infrastructure management and scientific research, among other uses, individual images and mosaic composites of them provide a factual record of how land use changed over time.

 Selected annotated transcripts of legislative acts, resolutions, and appointments from the handwritten daily register of each General Assembly session from 1776-1826.
 Each published volume also includes supplementary documents and a scholarly introduction.
 This published series is an essential resource for understanding Connecticut’s political, social, legal, and economic history.